Py0000/simple-book-web/README.md

 **Step 4:** Open a terminal of your choice, change your working directory to `backend`.

 **Step 5:** Enter the following command: `npm start`
+  * Ensure that you do not have processes running on `localhost port 9000`
   * ***Note: If you cannot connect to the database:***
     * Go to `backend` folder.
     * Go to `database.js`.